aaronge-2020/Sig3-Detection/README.md

 ### Hyperparameter tuning

 Run through the scripts in `Scripts/Hyperparameter Tuning/` to retune each machine learning model's hyperparameters.
+To step up these scripts in a Google Colab environment, you can follow these steps:

+1. Open and make a copy of the corresponding notebook for the model that you want to tune: [Neural Network] (https://colab.research.google.com/drive/1ns1MBHhfDWpqFqNLXjO9d5fJTTimdA7Y?usp=sharing), [K-nearest-neighbors](https://colab.research.google.com/drive/1awJSktVhQMPcU7U0hL6ht2mPUrz4N_TG?usp=sharing), [XGBoost](https://colab.research.google.com/drive/1aU2_uoEAS45562M0eo_Qr_XtRdbnTTG1?usp=sharing)

 ### Model Evaluation